FORTHCOMING 2029

 The efflorescence that was the Florentine Renaissance, which vaulted Europe out of a thousand year period of arguable stagnation, seems to have been catalyzed by a very small number of people, several hundred more or less, over something like 80 years.

-Of those known many were humanists– scholars, artists, architects, et cetera–receiving common inputs and in dialogue with one another either directly or through encountering one another’s work.
+Of those known many were humanists– scholars, painters, sculptors, architects–receiving common inputs and in dialogue with one another either directly or through encountering one another’s work.
 As a student of contexts, I am wondering what particular contextual alchemy is required to create the conditions for the social cartography of genius?

 Genius, I am told, comes from Nature.
 There is talent in it, but something else, some grace in it.
-Yet what happened in Florence defies expectation unless there is some other element at play.
-That other element is, I would propose, context.
-Not that there were not talented Florentines, but rather what I am saying is that there was elaborated, intentionally or not, a social context that evoked genius.
+Yet what happened in Florence defies expectation unless there are some other elements at play.
+These other elements are, I would propose, context.
+Not that there were not talented Florentines, but rather that there was a social context that systematically evoked genius.
 It was the context, not something in the particular people.
 And this has been under-attended to in the literature, and in our imaginal realms, because we are fixated on the notion of individual greatness.

-A unique combination of factors, undeniably including patronage (of the Medici, of the Papal state), as well as this sort of trans-disciplinary ferment was happening as people (they were men at the time) from various trades, disciplines, classes, backgrounds, and social standings came together around books, around ideas, and debated, in call-and-response, in gatherings both formal and informal, a broad range of ideas.
-These dialogues were across disciplinary boundaries, and across social classes.
+A unique combination of factors, undeniably including patronage (of the Medici in particular), as well as this sort of trans-disciplinary ferment was happening as people (they were men at the time) from various trades, disciplines, classes, backgrounds, and social standings came together around books, around ideas, and debated, in call-and-response, in gatherings both formal and informal, a broad range of ideas, at a time when the traditional structures holding society together were in flux.
+These dialogues were across disciplinary boundaries, across social classes.
 This ferment was characterized in particular by its diversity.

 This had happened before, perhaps most famously in the Academy that developed around Socrates in ancient Athens.
 Plato and Aristotle were Socrates’ most famous students and couldn’t agree it seems on anything.
 Here was a previous context that birthed genius.
 Not a single person, not one genius, but a birthplace of ideas with historical import…